HIT-CNC/CNC-Handson-201/simple-k8s/README.md

 ip-192-168-90-1.ap-northeast-1.compute.internal    Ready    <none>   55m   v1.16.8-eks-e16311
 ```

-## 4. Let's deploy a simple nginx pod with a Cloud Load Balancer
+## 4. Let's deploy a simple nginx application with a Cloud Load Balancer

 Clone the hands-on repository on your bastion and run `kubectl apply`!